Automate the analysis

 This section explains how to automate VPAX file analysis using command-line tools (CLI) and integrate the analysis into a DevOps YAML pipeline.

-WARNING: Before proceeding, ensure that you have a virtual account and an active license that supports automation.
+WARNING: Before proceeding, ensure that you have a group account and an active license that supports automation.

 Here are the steps to automate an analysis: